christopher-evans/log/README.md

   _An object is the master of it's internal behavior, and works with other objects only through it's public interface.
 Extending a 'completed' class may break the logic of the parent class.
 Allowing abstract objects at all is a concession with which the author is increasingly unhappy._

 - Objects interact through interfaces.
-All public methods are defined by an interface.

   _Objects judge objects based on what they do, not what they are.
 A public method not documented by an interface would be redundant._